dlovric/fa21-cse110-lab4/expose/javascript/part2.md

 Question 15: == is just a regular equality check and only checks value, while === is a strict equality check that checks both type and value

+Question 17: The new array will have a value of [2, 4, 6] as the loop will go through each value in the array in multiply it by 2.
+Note that nothing is actually printed though.

+Question 19: